SEO Glossary: A beginner’s guide

 The position in which your website appears on a search engine results page.

-This stands for Search Engine Results Page, the page you see when you type a search query into a search engine.
+This term stands for Search Engine Results Page, the page you see when you type a search query into a search engine.
 SERPs typically contain two types of content: organic (non-paid) search results and paid search results.
-There are usually 10 organic search results per page.
+There are usually ten organic search results per page.

 A map of all the pages on your website and how they link together.
-While a sitemap is not essential, it helps search engines quickly crawl and index all of your content, in particular if you have a big e-commerce, informational or news website.
+While a sitemap is not essential, it helps search engines quickly crawl and index all of your content, particularly if you have a big e-commerce, informational, or news website.

 Need help with your SEO strategy?